 You might think that eBay is for lower-quality items that nobody wants, but it’s not like that.
 Sellers are rated by buyers on every sale and so they cannot afford to try and slip one past you.
 In a live auction, high street antiques shop or an antiques fair (or even a car boot sale) it’s ‘caveat emptor’, ‘buyer beware’.
 You are given the opportunity to inspect what you’re buying then make a bid or agree a price.
 Usually that’s it.
-Spot a defect when you get home and you’ve got a battle ahead.
-Not on eBay.
-You spot the defect a week later and you can send the item back for a full refund.
+Spot a defect when you get home and you’ve got a battle ahead (not with us of course).
+On eBay, if you spot the defect when the item arrives through the post, you can send it back for a full refund.
 That means that reputable sellers make sure they describe any defects and photograph them.
 Buy from a UK-based seller who has sold hundreds of items and has a good feedback score and there’s no safer place to trade.

 There are two ways to sell on eBay – auction or ‘Buy it now’.
 Buy it now is just an online shop and most people have used it as an alternative to Amazon or the High Street.
-We can sell your items through an eBay auction.
-Of course, it is very easy to do this yourself, but not everyone wants the hassle and you may not have an impressive seller’s feedback score.
-We describe and photograph the item and charge 10% of the price.
-You also have to pay eBay’s Final Value Fee of 10% (up to a maximum of £250) and the PayPal charges will be another 3.4% + 20p.
+It is very easy to do this yourself.
+Not everyone wants the hassle and it takes time to build up an impressive seller’s feedback score.
+You have to describe and have 1-10 photographs of each item.
+You have to pay the listing cost and eBay’s Final Value Fee and the PayPal charges.
 Postage and packing is paid by the buyer, but eBay charge 10%.
-You have the option of adding a ‘Buy it now’ price for 50p.
+You have the option of adding a ‘Buy it now’ price.

 Can I set a reserve price?

 You can choose one or two listing strategies, both of which can work well.
-You can set a reserve like in a traditional auction. eBay puts a label next to the current bid price that tells a buyer if the reserve has been met. eBay charges 4% of the reserve price up to a maximum of £150.
+You can set a reserve like in a traditional auction. eBay puts a label next to the current bid price that tells a buyer if the reserve has been met. eBay charges a percentage of the reserve price.
 Most items on eBay have no reserve, and here again you have two options.
 You want to sell a silver vinaigrette which you hope will sell for £250, you can start it at £150 or even 99p.
-If you look at eBay now, you’ll see that vinaigrettes are selling well, so are you prepared to take the risk of starting at 99p?
+If you look at eBay, you will see that there is an active market in vinaigrettes, so are you prepared to take the risk of starting at 99p?
 Many do.
 You will then have many bids and potential buyers will add it to their ‘Watch list’.
 Visible competition on eBay drives up prices just like it does on the floor of a traditional auction room.